PBN Broadcasting Network

-PBN Broadcasting Network, Inc. is a Philippine media network.
-Its corporate office is located at the 3rd floor, Eesan Bldg., #32 Quezon Ave., Quezon City.
+PBN Broadcasting Network, Inc. is a Philippine media network representing the Bicol Region.
+Its corporate office is located at the 3rd floor, Eesan Bldg., #32 Quezon Ave., Quezon City while the network's flagship broadcast operations are located at the 3rd Floor, Bayona Bldg., Imperial Court Subdivision - Phase 1, Legazpi, Albay.

 History

-It was established by George D. Bayona on October 24, 1958, when the people of Legazpi and the province of Albay had only heard radio from faint broadcast signals from Metro Manila stations.
-PBN pioneered the broadcast industry in the Bicol region by operating the first cable radio station, "Radyo Balagon", under the banner of Bicol Wire Broadcasting System (BWBS), the parent company of what PBN Broadcasting Network, Inc. is today.
+PBN was originally established by Jorge D. Bayona on October 24, 1958, as the Bicol Wire Broadcasting System (BWBS).
+At the outset, Legazpi and the province of Albay had only heard radio through faint broadcast signals from Manila-based stations, especially at night when skywave propagation expanded the range of AM stations beyond their immediate communities.
+BWBS pioneered the broadcast industry in the Bicol region by operating the first cable radio station that became affectionately called by its listeners as "Radyo Balagon."

-At the height of its popularity, Radyo Balagon, as it was fondly called by its subscribers, initially served 3,000 households in Legazpi and the neighboring town of Daraga.
-With the continuous increase of subscribers, its area of coverage was expanded to the 1st district of Albay via a cable-relay station in the city of Tabaco.
+At the height of its popularity, Radyo Balagon initially served 3,000 households in Legazpi and the neighboring town of Daraga, Albay.
+With the continuous increase of subscribers, its area of coverage was expanded to the 1st district of Albay via a cable-relay station in the then-municipality of Tabaco.

-With the success of Bicol Wire Broadcasting System (BWBS), and although technology was still in its infancy in the 60s, Bicol Wire Broadcasting System evolved into People's Broadcasting System (PBS) with the establishment of 1960 DZGB-AM, the pioneer commercial radio station in Legazpi.
+With the success of Bicol Wire Broadcasting System (BWBS), and although technology was still in its infancy in the 60s, Bicol Wire Broadcasting System evolved into People's Broadcasting System with the establishment of DZGB-AM, the pioneer commercial radio station in Legazpi.

 DZGB proved to be the first of a string of AM stations.
-Subsequently, a sister station purely dedicated to news and music was opened and named DZGM, the first AM station to adopt an FM programming of less talk and more music.
+Subsequently, a sister station purely dedicated to news and music was opened and named DZGM, the first AM station to adopt an FM-styled programming of less talk and more music.
 On June 24, 1970, DZMD-AM was inaugurated in Daet, Camarines Norte.
-Two years later, DZMS-AM started broadcasting in the Province of Sorsogon.
+Two years later, DZMS-AM started broadcasting in the province of Sorsogon.
 The household name of People's Broadcasting System became People's Broadcasting Network (PBN) to reflect its founder's intent to serve its fellow Bicolanos region-wide.

 The declaration of martial law on September 21, 1972, was the darkest moment in broadcast history.
-All radio and TV stations nationwide were shut down and PBN was among the casualties.
-DZGB Legazpi was immediately allowed to resume its broadcast operation one day after the shutdown order, followed by DZMD Daet, Camarines Norte two days later and DZMS Sorsogon after a week.
+All radio and TV stations nationwide were shut down, and PBN was among the casualties.
+DZGB Legazpi was immediately allowed to resume its broadcast operation one day after the shutdown order, followed by DZMD Daet, Camarines Norte, two days later and DZMS Sorsogon after a week.